Turn Legacy File FeedsInto AI-Ready Inputs

 Object storage was not built for high-velocity inference pipelines.
 These capabilities close the gap between legacy data sources and modern AI systems.

-Webhooks fire at the transport layer the moment a file transfer completes.
-Trigger Airflow DAGs, Lambda functions, or Prefect flows with zero polling lag.
+Webhooks fire at the transport layer as soon as a file transfer completes.
+Trigger Airflow DAGs, Lambda functions, or Prefect flows without waiting on polling loops.

 FTP / SFTP / FTPS → S3